chandra1sekar/data-engineering/syllabus/slides.md

 understanding data - microbatch window is too small - introduction to sessionization & state

 # in memory storing data
 streaming & spark

+dedicated stream processing -vs- shared architecture.
+When is it time to give stream processing its own resources?

+distributed in-memory storage - alluxio and friends

+distributed -vs- parallel... what's the deal?

 # querying data
 querying with partition keys

+use the tools - `explain` and query profiling

+take advantage of partitions when they're available

+query planning for hive, impala, drill, presto, sparkSQL

+use the tools - query planning

 # querying data
 streaming queries, caching vs stream queries

+Caching and the web

+A walk down memory lane - old-school data warehousing

+Replay in an immutable pipeline

+Caching queries

 # querying data
 understanding data - microbatch window is too small -  sessionization & state for action

+understanding ingested events

+understanding ingested events with lower latency

+architectural patterns for taking action

 # pipeline patterns revisited
 some kind of project walkthrough - all screencast